paddyfay/nx-aws/README.md

 ## Credits

-This repository is based on a similar NX plugin using Azure Storage [@nx-azure/storage-cache](https://github.com/microsoft/nx-azure) which was inspired by Nx Cloud Plugin by [Nrwl](https://github.com/nrwl/nx).
+This repository is forked from [@nx-aws-plugin/nx-aws-cache](https://github.com/bojanbass/nx-aws).